-For the purpose of the Iowa High School Athletic Association, full-contact (engagement) consists of both "Thud" and "Live Action" using USA Football's definitions of Levels of Contact.
+For the purpose of the Iowa High School Athletic Association, full-contact (engagement) consists of both "Control to Ground" and "Live" using USA Football's definitions of Levels of Contact.

-Rationale: By definition, "Thud" involves initiation of contact at full speed with no pre-determined winner, but no take-down to the ground.
-The Iowa High School Athletic Association recognizes that "Live Action" likely carries a high injury risk to the body than does "Thud."
+Rationale: By definition, "Control" involves initiation of contact at full speed with no predetermined winner, but no take-down to the ground.
+The lowa High School Athletic Association recognizes that "Live" likely carries a high injury risk to the body than does "Control."
 The first three levels of USA Football Levels of Contact: "Air", "Bags", and "Control", are considered no or controlled contact, thus no limitations are placed on their use in practice.

 It is required that football coaches are to limit the amount of full contact to no more than 30 minutes per day and no more than 90 minutes per week.
-Week 2 of the preseason (August 17-22) may have 180 minutes of full contact only.
+Week 2 of the preseason (August 16-21) may have 180 minutes of full contact only.

 Rationale: The Iowa High School Athletic Association recognizes preseason practices may require more full contact time than practices occurring in the regular season to allow for teaching fundamentals with sufficient repetition to prepare for the season.
-Coaches are encouraged to introduce contact through a progressive approach during Week 1 of the preseason to ensure that proper techniques are acquired before engagement (Thud & Live Action) drills are allowed.
+Coaches are encouraged to introduce contact through a progressive approach during Week 1 of the preseason to ensure that proper techniques are acquired before engagement (Control & Live) drills are allowed.